agarzo/data_processing/README.md

 Copyright Tecnalia 2020

-This a script for the SUS (Sytem Usability Scale) questionnaire process implemented in Python.
+This project has been created in Python to calculate the System Usability Scale (SUS) questionnaire score for different participants and the mean of the different participants' scores.

-`SUS_process_class.py` measures the SUS score in percentage for each participant and the average score for all the participants, by reading the data provided in a `csv` file.
+`sus_process_class.py` calculates the SUS score in percentage for each participant and the average score for all the participants, by reading the data provided in a `csv` file.

 The 'csv' file will contain:

 - first row with questions or questions numbers.
   This first line will be excluded for the process.
 - first column with the users IDs.
   This information will be used to give the results for each user.
-- each user answers must be distributed in rows.
-  `csv` information will be divided with ;`.
+- each participants' answers must be distributed in rows: one value for each question. if any answer is missing, it will be replaced with a '3' according to Bangor et al., 2009 to calculate the final score Used delimitator for `csv` file must be `;`.

 == Installation